Archibald Gracie IV: Titanic

 My friend Clinch Smith made the proposition that we should leave and go toward the stern.
 But there arose before us from the decks below a mass of humanity several lines deep converging on the Boat Deck facing us and completely blocking our passage to the stern.
 There were women in the crowd as well as men and these seemed to be steerage passengers who had just come up from the decks below.
 Even among these people there was no hysterical cry, no evidence of panic.
 Oh the agony of it.

 As the fore part of the ship dipped below the surface and the water rushed towards them, Gracie jumped with the wave, caught a handhold, and pulled himself up to the roof of the bridge.
-The undertow caused by the ship's sinking pulled Gracie down; he freed himself from the ship and rose to the surface near the overturned Collapsible "B".
-Gracie scrambled onto the overturned lifeboat along with a few dozen other men in the water.
-His friend Clinch Smith disappeared; his remains were never found.
+The undertow caused by the ship's sinking pulled Gracie down; he freed himself from the ship and rose to the surface near the overturned Collapsible Boat B. Gracie scrambled onto the overturned lifeboat along with a few dozen other men in the water.
+His friend Clinch Smith perished; his body was never recovered.
 In his memoir, Gracie surmises Smith became entangled with the ropes and other debris on the ship and could not free himself.

 Gracie made it to the capsized Collapsible "B".
 Realising the risk to the boat of being swamped by the mass of swimmers around them, they paddled slowly away, ignoring the pleas of dozens of swimmers to be allowed on board.
 In his account, Gracie wrote of the admiration he had for those in the water; "In no instance, I am happy to say, did I hear any word of rebuke from a swimmer because of a refusal to grant assistance... [one refusal] was met with the manly voice of a powerful man...
 'All right boys, good luck and God bless you'."

 As the night wore on, the exhausted, freezing, and soaking wet men aboard the overturned Collapsible "B" found it almost impossible to remain on the slick keel.
 Gracie later wrote that over half the men who had originally reached the collapsible either died from exhaustion or cold and slipped off the upturned keel during the night.
 As dawn broke and it became possible for those in other lifeboats to see them, Second Officer Lightoller (who was also on the collapsible, along with Wireless Operator Harold Bride) used his officer's whistle to attract the other boats' attention; eventually lifeboats Nos.
 4 and 12 rowed over and rescued the survivors of the overturned boat.
 Gracie was so tired that he was unable to make the jump himself.
 He was pulled into lifeboat No. 12, the last lifeboat to reach RMS Carpathia (the first rescue ship to arrive).